 where Steve and Roy Michaels both received a “graduate course” in performing.
 In 2015,

 Steve, Roy and John started to perform together.

 Larry Dinan began his musical career in 1970, working with a number of local acts in the New York

 area.
 Through many years of studio work and touring across the country, Larry developed into a solid

 percussionist and vocalist.
 After a touring stint in the early 80s, Larry settled in South Florida and joined BREEZE in the spring of 1983.
 He also flourished as a studio percussionist.
 With almost

-Roy Rauschenberg started playing professionally in the Washingon, D.C., Maryland, and Virginia area in the band Southbound.
+Roy Rauschenberg started playing professionally in the Washington, D.C., Maryland, and Virginia area in the band Southbound.
 With a strong concert-style format and stage show, the band specialized in showcase rock with an acoustic "unplugged" set.
 Roy was able to introduce many instruments such as the banjo, pedal steel, and mandolin into the diverse cover and original repertoire.
-After playing dates throughout the Eastern seaboard and the midwest, Roy moved to Florida in 1977, co-founding the band BREEZE in 1980.
+After touring throughout the Eastern seaboard and the midwest, Roy moved to Florida in 1977.